Fchaubard/GPUsPerStudent.org/prompt.md

 # GPUsPerStudent.org - Data Research Prompt

 You are an expert data researcher.
 Your task is to find **verifiable, auditable data** about GPU resources and CS student counts at universities.
+You should only include GPUs that are owned and operated by that university and generally accessible by the students (not via a grant and not accessible to other universities or research organizations).

 For the remainder of this prompt when you see: [University] that means: {{UNIVERSITY_NAME}}